 Here's a list of all the state-approved agencies you can get a background check from.
 They need to send the results to the Department of Real Estate and Professional Licensing, and it should be done within ten days of filing your application (not before).

 You'll need to register your business with the Ohio Secretary of State (do that here) you'll be given an EIN and State Entity number that you'll need to provide on your application.

-At a minimum, you need general liability insurance, which covers you for on the job accidents and property damage.
-You need a policy that covers at least $100,000 per occurrence and at least $300,000 total.
+At a minimum, you need general liability insurance, which covers you for on-the-job accidents and property damage.
+You need a policy that covers at least $100,000 per occurrence and at least $300,000 in total.

 While you don't need Errors and Omissions (E&O) insurance, it's probably a good idea.
 This can protect you from litigation if a client feels you made a serious oversight that cost them money.

 There are many organizations that provide home inspector training.
 Here's the full list from the state.
-InterNACHI has a state approved one that is free to members ($50 per month).
-Alternatively, you can buy courses for a one time fee through national training organizations like ICA.
-ICA's Ohio course is currently $695, but you get the benefit of instructor access and the ability to do your ride along (aka parallel inspections) that are required later.
+ICA has a state-approved one we recommend.
+Alternatively, you can buy courses for a one-time fee through national training organizations like ICA.
+ICA's Ohio course is currently $695, but you get the benefit of instructor access and the ability to do your ride-along (aka parallel inspections) that are required later.

 This exam costs $225 and you can register for it here.
 You'll probably want to be prepared, it may be different from your certification course.
 In fact, they specifically state they don't follow the Standards of Practice that popular training courses like InterNACHI use.
 Here's a study guide provided by the NHIE.